Gold Migration Lawyers has closed. Our team is here to support their former clients. Get a FREE Consultation

 You have an ongoing obligation to inform the Department of any changes in your circumstances.
 This is a critical responsibility for all visa applicants.

-If you are in Australia when you lodge your application, you were likely granted a Bridging Visa.
+If you are in Australia when you lodge your application, you will typically be granted a Bridging Visa A (BVA) automatically on lodgement.
 It is essential to understand the conditions of this visa and ensure you do not let your previous visa expire without a new one in place.
 A Bridging Visa allows you to remain lawfully in the country while your application is processed, but it comes with its own set of visa conditions that you must adhere to.
 This ensures you have a valid visa at all times.

 One of the most frequently asked questions concerns how long a decision will take.
 Visa processing times can vary significantly based on the visa subclass, the volume of applications lodged, and the overall complexity of your case.

 The Department publishes global visa processing times online, which can give you an indicative timeframe.
 However, these are not guarantees.
-A complete, well-documented application that requires no follow-up for additional information is generally processed faster.
+A decision ready application that is complete, well-documented, and requires no follow-up information is generally processed faster.

 In some limited situations, you may be able to request priority processing.
 This is typically reserved for applicants with compelling or compassionate circumstances, and a strong case must be presented to the Department.
 Simply wanting a faster decision is not usually a sufficient reason.
 An experienced professional from Australian Migration Lawyers can help you determine if you have grounds to request expedited processing.